 Being able to use technology while traveling, in a classroom, home, or therapeutic environment can be of great benefit for families with special needs members.
 Although these apps do not replace a treatment plan from a professional, they can supplement and enhance one.

-Some of these apps for kids with sensory processing disorder are available for Android operating systems, but a majority of apps for special needs and learning disabilities exist on the Apple/iOS system.
+Some of these apps for sensory processing disorder are available for Android operating systems, but a majority of apps for special needs and learning disabilities exist on the Apple/iOS system.
 So, it may be a wise to invest in an iPad as part of your child’s education.

-Apps for Children with Sensory Processing Disorder
+Apps for Sensory Processing Disorder

 See.Touch.Learn- This highly regarded, award winning app uses picture cards to help teach words and foster self expression.
 Combining traditional flash cards with the usability of a tablet engages learners and tracks progress between school, therapy, and home.
 FREE on iTunes